-Financial calculators look a lot like scientific calculators; they feature a number pad, a (typically) one-line display, and a variety of function buttons.
-The difference is that the functions are purpose-built for solving financial problems, whether that’s calculating interest, loan payments, pensions or a wide variety of other time-value-of-money calculations you might need to make.
-Some financial calculators are more intuitive to use, while others allow you to perform a wider array of functions but may have a greater learning curve.
+Financial calculators look a lot like scientific calculators; they feature a number pad, a (typically) one-line display and a variety of function buttons.
+The difference is that the functions are purpose built for solving financial problems.
+Calculations you can make using one of the best financial calculators include:

 Besides functionality, there are other factors to consider.
 For example, are the buttons easy to press, and do they have a good tactile sense?
-Other external features like solar-powered batteries and included cover cases make can impact your decision.
+Other external features like solar-powered batteries and included cover cases can impact your decision.

-3. Casio FC-200V Financial Calculator with 4-Line Display
+4. Casio FC-200V Financial Calculator

 If Casio can make a wristwatch with a calculator, then you know their financial calculators will be feature-rich for their size.
 This calculator is compact, but it boasts a solar panel, directional arrows and a four-line screen.
 In addition to the built-in functions, this calculator makes it easy to repeat functions you often have to do, thanks to the two shortcut buttons.
 A slide-on case is also included for taking on the go.

 The Sharp EL-738FB 10-Digit Financial Calculator features a 10-digit, two-line display with a handy playback function so you can always go back and see your work.
 It’s capable of computing a range of business and educational functions, including time-value-of-money calculations, interest rate conversions and amortization calculations.
 In addition, the battery-powered device sports a user-friendly layout for faster number entry and also lets you perform two-variable statistics with linear regression.